Opensim & Hosting Features

 For me information about using HyperGrid read our FAQ article How to do a HyperGrid Teleport.

 A mega region is a rectangular area of regions, running on a single OpenSim process, that have been joined to become one big region.
 Within that area there is no sim border lag.
-This is an interesting feature for vehicles, especially because currently OpenSim does not support sim border crossings of vehicles.
-Mega regions should never have neighboring regions.
+This is an interesting feature especially for vehicles.
+Mega regions not never have neighboring regions.

 Because the terraforming tool, defining parcels and changing parcel settings does not work properly for mega regions with most viewers, it is recommended to start with multiple regions, that later can be joined to become a mega region.